Things to do in Barcelona in September

 This is one of Barcelona’s big months.
-It’s still hot but you can stand it, plus the city celebrates it’s major party, so there are lots of things to do in Barcelona in September.
+It’s still hot but you can stand it, plus the city celebrates its major party, so there are lots of things to do in Barcelona in September!
 But this year will be even more special.
 You’ll see!

 Party at La Mercè

-Of all the things to do in Barcelona in September, the must-do-above-all is La Mercè.
-This is our biggest celebration as a city, and you’ll have the opportunity to see correfocs (firecrackers and fireworks parades), the pyromusical in Montjuic and to attend BAM (which stands for Barcelona Acció Musical) a music festival taking place all over the city during the celebrations.
+Of all the things to do in Barcelona in September, the must-do-above-all is to celebrate with the locals during La Mercè Festival.
+This is our biggest celebration as a city, and you’ll have the opportunity to see correfocs, which are firecrackers and fireworks parades, the pyromusical in Montjuic and to attend BAM, which stands for Barcelona Acció Musical, that is a music festival taking place all over the city during the celebrations.

 Join Catalan National Day

 One of the things to do in Barcelona in September is to watch the locals and join us in our political demonstrations on their National day, which happens on September, 11th, either on the Spanish or on the Catalan side.
 Not the typical tourist thing, but everyone is going to be really friendly with you just to explain their cause and getting an international ally.